Miguel Cabrera Player Props: Tigers vs. Athletics

 Athletics Pitching Rankings

-- The Athletics' 6.07 team ERA ranks last across all league pitching staffs.
+- The Athletics have the last-ranked team ERA across all MLB pitching staffs (5.99).

-- Sears gets the start for the Athletics, his 17th of the season.
-He is 1-6 with a 4.43 ERA and 85 strikeouts through 87 1/3 innings pitched.
+- Waldichuk gets the start for the Athletics, his 12th of the season.
+He is 1-5 with a 6.78 ERA and 64 strikeouts in 66 1/3 innings pitched.

-- The left-hander's most recent appearance was on Thursday against the New York Yankees, when he threw four innings, surrendering five earned runs while giving up five hits.
+- The lefty last appeared in relief on Thursday, when he threw 2 2/3 scoreless innings against the New York Yankees while giving up one hit.

+- The 25-year-old has put together a 6.78 ERA and 8.7 strikeouts per nine innings across 19 games this season, while allowing a batting average of .316 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.